mwrnd/notes/Alveo_U25/README.md

 #### Begin a UrJTAG Session

 `sudo jtag` to start UrJTAG with access to USB.
 You should see the `jtag> ` command prompt.
 A [JTAG Overview](https://www.xjtag.com/about-jtag/jtag-a-technical-overview/) may be helpful before you begin.
+Note that `shift ir` and `shift dr` need to be run to change the debug target's state.
+Running `instruction` commands only changes UrJTAG's internal state.

+Valid signal names can be found in the [xczu19eg_ffvc1760.jtag](https://github.com/mwrnd/notes/blob/f52bbadc220d22232c5bf39dd608829c7e002867/Alveo_U25/xczu19eg_ffvc1760.jtag#L1054) file.

 `cable xpc_ext` selects the Xilinx Platform Cable II, external JTAG chain